Ecommerce Laws Shop Owners Should Know

 Data protection is an essential segment of the law that eCommerce website owners should mind.
 Most websites have mechanisms that collect personal user data, ranging from emails, addresses, credit card details, and phone numbers, among other information.
 To avoid legal implications, ensure that you register according to the Data Protection Act and comply with the provisions of this law.

-You should clearly outline the privacy policies on your website to reassure website visitors that their data is safe.
-Similarly, if for some reason a customer requests that you remove their information from their system, you should comply.
+You should clearly outline your website’s privacy policies to reassure visitors that their data is safe.
+Similarly, you should comply if a customer requests that you remove their information from their system.
 The Federal Trade Commission is the agency tasked with regulating several eCommerce activities, including email, consumer privacy, and online marketing.
 Therefore, you should consider checking their provisions to avoid violating the law.

 eCommerce Laws – Taxes

-For instance, if most of your target market is based in the U.S, you should display your product prices, excluding the taxes.
-However, for an Australian target market, shoppers are used to product prices inclusive of taxes.
+For instance, if most of your target market is based in the U.S., you should display your product prices, excluding taxes.
+However, for an Australian target market, shoppers are used to product prices, including taxes.
 Other key tax issues to consider include;

 To avoid tax violations, consult a tax professional for proper guidance.
 With the help of these experts, you can understand various circumstances that affect your eCommerce business.
 Professionals also come in handy in feeding you updates on the constantly changing tax regulations.